60 Festive Wreath Ideas for Windows, Doors, and More

 Once you've "wreathed" one mirror, you might as well go ahead and wreath them all!
 This one is built on a 16-inch wreath and attached to the mirror using a suction cup with a hook.
 The white bow and cream-colored roses echo the palette of the room.
 Combining them with lots of glossy magnolia doubles the impact.

-Taking only about 1 1/2 hours to create, this wreath is easy: Sketch the shape in plastic foam, cut it out, attach bay leaves with wire, and tie on ribbons.
+Taking only about 1 1/2 hours to make, this wreath is easy: Sketch the shape in plastic foam, cut it out, attach bay leaves with wire, and tie on ribbons.

 Embrace Faux Wreaths